About 2.1 billion people are affected by the obesity epidemic and rates are soaring, says a recent study by the McKinsey Global Institute (MGI).

 Australia’s getting bigger

-Australia’s obesity rates are increasing faster than the rest of the world and a quarter of our children are overweightv.
-We are among the highest ranking of the developed nations for having a wide prevalence of obesityvi: the Australian Heart Foundation says more than a third of Australian adults are overweightvii.
-Compared to non-indigenous people, Aboriginal and Torres Strait Islander women are 1.7 times more likely to be obese and men 1.4 times more likelyviii.
+Australia’s obesity rates are increasing faster than the rest of the world with a quarter of our children being overweight.
+The Australian Heart Foundation says more than a third of Australian adults are overweight.

-National research showed the biggest risk factors for gaining weight are stress (especially financial worries), lack of access to green space and healthy food, lack of access to obesity-related health services, and poor sleepviii.
+National research showed the biggest risk factors for gaining weight are stress (especially financial worries), lack of access to green spaces and healthy food, and poor sleep.

-The McKinsey Global Institute warns that we cannot wait for conclusive data on the effectiveness of obesity prevention strategies, such as taxing sugar-filled drinks, as there needs to be an “aggressive all-hands-on-deck approach” because the cost of failing is too highii.
-They suggest successful small-scale experiments should be quickly scaled up to improve public healthiii.
+The McKinsey Global Institute warns we cannot wait for conclusive data on the effectiveness of preventative strategies, such as taxing sugar-filled drinks, as there needs to be an “aggressive all-hands-on-deck approach” because the cost of failing is too high.

-The MGI report advised that a major shift needs to occur in the way the food business sector advertises its productsiii.
-The report says it is important that new research be conducted, as losing weight is not easy, particularly for people living in obesogenic environments that encourage unhealthy eating choices and minimise the opportunities for exercisex .
+The institute advised that a major shift needs to occur in the way the food business sector advertises its products.
+It says it’s important that new research is conducted, as losing weight is not easy, particularly for people living in obesogenic environments that encourage unhealthy eating choices and minimise the opportunities for exercise.

-The MGI report said that if we do not find solutions, almost half the adult world will be overweight or obese by 2030xi.
+It predicts that if we do not find solutions, almost half the adult world will be overweight or obese by 2030.